phantomPooper/MotorBunnySpinnerRewardsTracker/README.md

 ## Example Stats:

-A file like [motorbunny_codes.txt](Resources/motorbunny_codes.txt) will be generated.
-This information can then be used to generate charts on any charting software you'd like for statistical analysis, like so:
+A file like [motorbunny_codes.txt](Resources/motorbunny_codes.txt) would be generated.
+This information could then be used to generate charts for statistical analysis, like so:

 <img src="Resources/MotorBunny.png"/>